 - E Supporting change and improvement

 We know that many people who die by suicide have a history of self-harm, and also that the relationship between suicide and self-harm is complex.
 For that reason we limited the scope of the 2013 Strategy to suicide and suicidal self-harm.
 Our first commitment was to undertake separate work on supporting people at risk of non-fatal self-harm, including those in distress.

 Several stakeholder events were held in 2014 and 2015 to consider how we might reshape and improve how we respond to people in distress.
-Key issues and themes emerging from discussion at these events have infomed the development of a proposed Distress Brief Intervention, which is to be piloted in 4 areas across Scotland.
+Key issues and themes emerging from discussion at these events have infomed the development of a proposed Distress Brief Intervention, which is being piloted in 4 areas across Scotland.
 Development work for the pilot began in Summer 2016, with the first pilot (Lanarkshire) going live in June 2017.
-The remaining 3 pilots are to go live in October 2017.
+All 4 pilots have been running since October 2017.

 The Strategy continues the trend in previous strategies to focus on where the evidence leads.
 It echoes key messages – learned from practice and research – that suicide is preventable, that it is everyone’s business and that collaborative working is key to successful suicide prevention.